ecome-earth/SFW-Microorganism-App/README.md

 ## 7. Support us

+**Developers**

-We would love you to help us on this project.
-If you are interested to contribute with code, please check the issues for available to find tasks you think you can do and then create a pull request.
-This project follows the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
-Please use is to make your commits.
+If you like this project and want to contribute with code, please check the issues to find tasks you want to do.
+Please use the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) when commiting.

-For financial support, we are working to create a completely transparent option to gain financial support for development through cryptocurrencies.
-All the development invoices can be found on [Invoices](https://docs.google.com/spreadsheets/d/165NP_1uvO7J4LWyUNuq9B9GrtpmxK9cLvNutP7BcJzU/edit?usp=sharing).
-- ETH:
-- BTC:
-- BCH:
-- BSC:
+**Financial Support**

+We are using cryptocurrencys whenever prossilbe, to guarantee financial trust through transparency.
+All the invoices can be found [here](https://docs.google.com/spreadsheets/d/165NP_1uvO7J4LWyUNuq9B9GrtpmxK9cLvNutP7BcJzU/edit?usp=sharing).
+We plan to give donors governance tokens proportianl to their donation, so they can influence the direction the project takes by making proposals and vote on them.
+We will use [Aragon](https://aragon.org/) for this.
+Whenever a proposal is accepted, we will create a milestone made out of issues and attach bounties to each issue proportional to the work it takes to complete them.

 ## 8. License